 - Billing and shipping input fields (First name, Second name, county, Zip code etc)

-- Shipping methods (check how the shipping methods are calculated for domestic or international shipping)
+- Magento shipping methods (check how the shipping methods are calculated for domestic or international shipping)

 You can see the most popular payment testing descriptions below.